Pandora, Spotify face off in free online music market

 “I‘m going to put her into Pandora and see who else I’ve been missing,” the Santa Cruz, California resident said.

-Spanierman is one of 125 million registered users of Pandora Media Inc P.N., a service that lets listeners create their own playlists, or “stations.”
+Spanierman is one of 125 million registered users of Pandora Media Inc, a service that lets listeners create their own playlists, or “stations.”

 Using a single genre, artist or song title that users type into an app downloaded to their computer or smart phone, it compiles and streams songs by a variety of artists who share musical attributes with the one requested.